SystemsGenetics/KINC/docs/overview.rst

 How does KINC work?
 -------------------

-A GEM contain an *n*x*m* matrix of data where *n* is the number of genes and *m* is the number of measurements (or samples) and data is typically normalized and log transformed gene expression data from either RNA-Seq or microarray data.
+A GEM contain an *n* x *m* data matrix where *n* is the number of genes and *m* is the number of measurements (or samples) and data is typically normalized and log transformed gene expression data from either RNA-Seq or microarray data.
 The tool `GEMmaker <https://github.com/SystemsGenetics/GEMmaker>`_ can help create GEMs from RNA-Seq data using tools such as `Hisat2 <https://ccb.jhu.edu/software/hisat2/index.shtml>`_, `Kallisto <https://pachterlab.github.io/kallisto/>`_ or `Salmon <https://combine-lab.github.io/salmon/>`_.

 Construction of GCNs traditionally involves several steps that includes, pairwise correlation analysis,  thresholding and module discovery.
 Currently, the most popular GCN construction tool, `WGCNA <https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/>`_, performs all of these steps.
 Although for WGCNA, thresholding and module discovery are a single process.
 KINC builds from such tools, but uses a new approach to reduce noise that leads to false positives, reduces false negatives, and yields context-specific subgraphs.
 Often, gene interactions that are specific to a particular experimental condition, tissue type, developmental stage, time series or genotype are missing from the network if they do not represent a major component of variation across all samples.
 KINC helps tease these out, and creates context-specific subgraph, specific to a given condition.
 In summary KINC provides the following methods: